furnstahl/Physics-8820/_sources/content/Basics/lecture_03.md

     :::

-::::{admonition}Something to come back to: Frequentist point estimates.
-Maximum-likelihood means: what value of $p_h$ maximizes the likelihood (notation: $\mathcal{L}$ is often used for the likelihood)
+::::{admonition}Something to come back to: Frequentist point estimates Maximum-likelihood means: what value of $p_h$ maximizes the likelihood (notation: $\mathcal{L}$ is often used for the likelihood)

 $$